If I told you I was from the future, would you believe me?

 I doubt it.
 I'm not the time – travel type, and I certainly don't look very futuristic.
 Prehistoric if anything.

 But it is true.
 I am not from this time, this world.
-I am form a future you could only dream of.
+I am from a future you could only dream of.

 It all started on a beautiful summer's day in the year 2222.
-I was wondering the city streets', minding my own business – well, ok.
+I was wondering the city streets', minding my own business – well, okay.
 That's not entirely true.

 You see – strictly speaking, I wasn't supposed to be wondering through the city.